gwezerek/technical-standards/README.md

 - Ads, social sharing and any other third-party widgets should be loaded at the end of the body, asynchronously
 - @font-face stack will use .woff2 and then .woff, in that order
 - Ideally we should load four or less font files per page.
 Max is six.
+- FOUT is preferable to blocking fonts, though design should aim to ensure that the fallback fonts are as similiar in size to the replacement in order to prevent page jumps on @font-face load
 - Site will implement responsive images solution, ideally using srcset and srcset polyfill
 - Site will take advantage of prefetching in Chrome
 - HTTP/2 will be adopted as soon as our server supports it